greg-hahn/podcast-player/README.md

 - **Browse Episodes:** View episodes of selected podcasts with details like title, description, and duration.
 - **Audio Playback:** Listen to podcast episodes directly within the app with controls to play, pause, and skip.
 - **Persistent State:** Save and load playback state, including the current episode, progress, and queue, using local storage.
+- **Favorites:** Mark podcasts as favorites; favorites are saved in local storage and shown on app startup.
 - **Progressive Web App (PWA):** Installable on supported devices for offline use.
 - **Lazy Loading:** Efficiently loads podcast images and episode details as you scroll.